Skiers, Snowboarders 'Pushing The Envelope' In Colorado's Backcountry

 In January, the neighboring Alpine Rescue Group reported double the call volume it had in January of 2020.

 “Across the state as a whole, you’re definitely seeing more people getting out in the backcountry.
-There’s also a theory that you’re seeing the experienced folks push further into the backcountry to get away from the crowds and that may be contributing to the avalanche deaths with experienced skiers boarder and snowmobilers,” said Anna DeBatiste, Public Information Officer for the Summit County Rescue Group and Colorado Rescue Group.RELATED: Firefighter Wedding In Mexico & COVID Sidelines Colorado Firefighters
+There’s also a theory that you’re seeing the experienced folks push further into the backcountry to get away from the crowds and that may be contributing to the avalanche deaths with experienced skiers, boarder and snowmobilers,” said Anna DeBatiste, Public Information Officer for the Summit County Rescue Group and Colorado Rescue Group.RELATED: Denver’s Matt Nyman, Delta Force Veteran And Adaptive Mountaineer, To Receive Arlington Military Funeral

 Burnett agrees and reiterated what other experts have said: the snowpack right now isn’t good.
 Not only is coverage still sparse due to a slow start to the season, but a deep weak layer exists from older early season snow and conditions are historically unstable.